Marohn-Group/mmodel/docs/tutorial_model.rst

 ----------------------------

 The default return of the model is the output of the terminal nodes.
-To output some intermediate variables, use "extra_returns" to define additional output for the model.
+To output intermediate variables, use "returns" to define additional output for the model.
 All other handler parameters can be directly passed as keyword arguments.